 If you are adding fresh mushrooms, add them to the mix now and let them cook until they release all their water and it gets reabsorbed (3-5 minutes).
 If you will be adding dried mushrooms, instead, just hold off a minute.

-Then add the potatoes, tomatoes and thyme.
+Then add the potatoes (celeriac or swede), tomatoes and thyme.
 Mix well.
 If you are using dried mushrooms, add them and their soaking water at this point.
 Cover and let the mixture cook for 10 minutes on low to medium heat, ensuring nothing burns.
 If you need to add a bit of water to keep things going, then do so.
 These 10 minutes might be enough to cook the potatoes, so test them with a fork.

 Add the water/vegetable stock and let it come to a boil.
-Lower to a simmer and add the cavolo nero/kale and the cannellini beans.
+Lower to a simmer and add the cavolo nero/kale, beans (with their cooking water or even the water from the can) and smoked paprika.
 Mix well.
 Season with salt and pepper and check if the potatoes are cooked.
 Once the potatoes are cooked, your ribollita is ready.